jtgry/lakemartinchiro/site/content/_index.md

     content: Great service and friendly staff!
 They make you feel welcome.
 I look forward to my visits each week.
 I feel so much better than before I started going.
 Also such a convenient location for me and my family!
+  - template: block-item
+    name: Travis Jones
+    content: Nothing but great results from my experiences so far.
+Dr. Peaden and his staff are great too.
+Recommend it to all my family and especially firefighter friends.
 - template: block-calltoaction
   heading: Make Your Appointment
   content: At Lake Martin Chiropractic we know that patient relationships are important.